alexserra98/digital_garden/content/causal journey2.md

+---
-# Causal Journey - 2
+title: Causal Journey 2
+draft: false

+---
 [[causality]]
 ## Intervention in Markovian Models
 First of all we can define an intervention in 2 different ways.